gnosischain/documentation/docs/specs/bridges/bsc-gc/omnibridge-extension/manual-tokens-transfer.md

 Manual token transfers through the OmniBridge extension require that each step is performed properly.
 Funds may be lost if not performed properly.
 Proceed at your own risk.
 :::

-## BSC -> xDai: Transfer from the Binance Smart Chain to the xDai Chain.
+## BSC -> GC: Transfer from the Binance Smart Chain to the Gnosis Chain.

 :::info
 The instructions below uses [MyEtherWallet](https://www.myetherwallet.com) to interaction with the token contract.
 This is due to currently limitations of  [BscScan](https://bscscan.com) where some token contracts cannot be verified and interaction is not possible.\